 Two things return from the original game, two things I complained about back then and will complain about now.
 First, the on-screen cursor has acceleration.
 This means the harder and longer you push the Thumbstick, the faster it gradually gets – this makes precise movements impossible unless you move it in small bursts or slowly.
 However, this is fixed using the Touchpad as it operates as a mouse and is the perfect way to play the game due to how accurate and sensitive it is.
 Although, pushing in the Touchpad does nothing – you still have to use the face buttons on the right of the controller – meaning you have to hold the pad awkwardly with two hands.

 In my opinion, the game should let you push in the touchpad to perform a ‘Cross’ action and also flip the controls as right-handed people, like myself, find it easier using the Touchpad with their right hand but the face buttons are on the right as well.
 I ended up using the PS4 accessibility options and remapping all the controls manually so I could use the Touchpad, as the acceleration was a pain.
-Also, most games which let you use the Touchpad as a makeshift mouse usually lets you use an actual mouse on the PS4 (a little known fact that a lot of people don’t know – a lot of PS4 games support mouse and keyboard).
+Also, most games that let you use the Touchpad as a makeshift mouse usually lets you use an actual mouse on the PS4 (a little known fact that a lot of people don’t know – a lot of PS4 games support mouse and keyboard).
 But, True Fear: Forsaken Souls ~ Part 2 doesn’t work with a mouse – if it did, it would have been a great way to play the game.

 Other than those two returning complaints, the overall mechanics of the game are quite simple.
-You’ll be regularly picking up items and then using them on various objects in the environment – there are no inventory puzzles which require you to combine items and there are no fetch quests for other people – it’s all about clicking on everything and exploring in order to find things you can possibly use later.
+You’ll be regularly picking up items and then using them on various objects in the environment – there are no inventory puzzles that require you to combine items and there are no fetch quests for other people – it’s all about clicking on everything and exploring in order to find things you can possibly use later.
 However, one of the things I loved about True Fear: Forsaken Souls ~ Part 2 is that you can’t always just pick up random objects if you don’t need them.
 You’ll have to come back for them when you do need them.
 Sure, that may sound cumbersome but it’s much better than picking up an item in the first ten minutes and only using it at the very end of the game.

 One bit of advice though, as the game doesn’t actually tell you about this – certain items can be used by grabbing them in the item bar and dragging them around the screen – such as lenses.
 These are used to see things you wouldn’t usually be able to see, yet the game doesn’t actually tell you that you can do this.
 I had to look at a YouTuber playing the PC version to realise that you have to do this in order to progress.